top of page

 AFFORDABLE HOUSING

 Housing is a human right and for many, is the basis of dignity.
-In my administration, I will work with new ideas and technology from across Hawaii, the nation, and the world to glean the ideas that can be tested and established here in Maui County.
+I will work with new ideas and technology from across Hawaii, the nation, and the world to glean the ideas that can be piloted and established here in Maui County.
 I will continue my approach as a Councilmember to foster the communication between developers and the communities for which they propose their projects, which has already resulted in long-term affordable housing, both rentals, and for-sale homes for very low-income and workforce residents, in my district of South Maui.
 Supporting truly affordable and appropriate housing projects, focusing on communication, and finding appropriate technologies and plans has already resulted in Kaiwahine Village with rents starting below $600/month and Hale Kaiola with sale prices starting below $400k, both in South Maui.
 The additional affordable housing projects currently under development in my district have shown that, working together, we can overcome obstacles and get the job done!

 ACCESS TO WATER